ChristophWenk/Inheritor_Gallery/README.md

 This application has been developed as part of a study project at Fachhochschule Nordwestschweiz FHNW in Brugg, Switzerland.
 The [documentation](https://github.com/ChristophWenk/InheritorGallery/blob/master/docs/index.adoc) has been written in German as this was the language of communication at the time of development.
 It is not planned to translate it anytime soon.
 Thank you for your understanding.

 This application is meant for Java beginners.
-It should visualize inheritance structures of Java objects an make them better understandable for new programmers.
+It should visualize inheritance structures of Java objects and make them better understandable for new programmers.

 The following abstract is taken out of the documentation and gives a short introduction to the project in German.